-- 1. Ensure that the vehicle is stopped. - Press and hold the override switch then press the accelerator pedal gradually.
+Press and hold the override switch then press the accelerator pedal gradually.

-NOTE: When using the override function, the gauge will scroll an OVER-RIDE message to confirm that the function is activated.
+NOTE: While in REVERSE, and using the override function, the gauge will scroll an OVERRIDE message to confirm that the function is activated.

-3. To disengage the override function, simply release the override switch.
+2. To disengage the override function, simply release the override switch.